 where $j$ denotes the RZ news shock or the BP defense shock and $v_{t}^{\perp(j)}$ denotes the residual of $v_{t}$ after regressing it on the set of control variables including the lagged values of the instrument $j$.
-The estimated weights are quite similar across $h$ in terms of the magnitude and the sign for both of the instruments.
+The estimated weights show similar magnitudes and signs across different $h$ for both IVs.

-The decomposition \eqref{dcrz}-\eqref{dcbp} show that the government spending multiplier estimated by the RZ news shock is smaller than both of the sectoral spending multipliers due to the negative weight for the non-defense spending multiplier in \eqref{dcrz}.
-This suggests a violation of the same-sign condition (Assumption \ref{A-mono}) for the RZ news shock as an IV; a positive military news shock has a positive impact on defense spending, but at the same time has a negative impact on non-defense spending, which in turn has a negative impact on GDP through a positive non-defense spending multiplier.
-As a result, the government spending multiplier estimated by the RZ news shock underestimates the sectoral spending multipliers and may not be structurally interpreted.
+The decomposition \eqref{dcrz} reveals that the government spending multiplier estimated using the RZ news shock is smaller than both sectoral spending multipliers due to the negative weight assigned to the non-defense spending multiplier.
+This indicates a violation of Assumption \ref{A-mono} for the RZ news shock as an IV.
+The positive military news shock leads to a positive impact on defense spending, but at the same time, it has a negative impact on non-defense spending.
+Consequently, the positive non-defense spending multiplier has a negative effect on GDP, thereby underestimating the sectoral spending multipliers.
+This raises concerns about the structural interpretation of the government spending multiplier estimated using the RZ news shock.

-For the government spending multiplier estimated using the BP defense shock, the sign of the weights are both positive but the weight for the non-defense spending multiplier is very small (0.03).
-As a result, the government spending multiplier estimated by the BP defense shock is similar to the defense spending multiplier.
+In contrast, the decomposition \eqref{dcbp} for the government spending multiplier estimated using the BP defense shock, both weights have positive signs, but the weight for the non-defense spending multiplier is very small (0.03).
+As a result, the government spending multiplier estimated by the BP defense shock closely resembles the defense spending multiplier.

-Figure \ref{fig_irf0} shows the impulse response of defense spending (solid line) and non-defense spending (circle marker) to the RZ news shock (left panel) and to the BP defense shock (right panel).
+Figure \ref{fig_irf0} shows the impulse response of defense spending (dash-dotted line) and non-defense spending (solid line) to the RZ news shock (left panel) and to the BP defense shock (right panel).
 Note that the dependent variables are sectoral spending ($x_{s,t+h}$), rather than the cumulative sectoral spending ($\sum_{j=0}^{h}x_{s,t+j}$).
 The RZ news shock has a relatively small but statistically significant negative effect on non-defense spending.
+This may be due to the government budget constraint.
 In contrast, the response of non-defense spending to the BP defense shock is statistically insignificant for all $h$.
-Since the decomposition \eqref{dcbp} suggests that the BP defense shock is quite close to the structural defense spending shock, the insignificant response of non-defense spending to the BP shock supports the no inter-sectoral causal effects condition (a cumulative version of Assumption \ref{A-svma-sec}).